equalitie/Caislean/doc/role-doc/nginx.md

-A number of reverse proxies can be optionally configured for each host name by specifying the parameter `reverse_proxy`, inside which the mandatory parameter `target` must be set to the remote URL to proxy to and the optional parameter `location` must be set to the local path where the proxying will be done.
+A number of reverse proxies can be optionally configured for each host name by specifying the parameter `reverse_proxy`, inside which the mandatory parameter `target` must be set to the remote URL to proxy to and the optional parameter `location` must be set to the local path where the proxying will be done (it is set to `/` if left empty).
+Additional `nginx` options for this reverse proxy can be specified under the parameter `options`, using a series of `option_name` and `option_value` parameters.

+The headers `X-Real-IP` and `X-Forwarded-For` are automatically added and do not have to be add as options.

 Example: